Getting StartedSetupSecuring Assets

 Using Tools

-You can also sign asset URLs in the Sign URLs section of the Tools view (opens in a new tab).
+You can also sign asset URLs in the Sign URLs section of the Tools view.

 Sign Asset URLs button for a secure source